Richard4493/Fake-News-Detection-From-Pandemic-News/Install.md

-Installation
+#Installation

 Since we are building the library FakeNewsDetection , so it can not be used alone but only by incorporating it into other programs.
 To compile the program some dependency libraries like nltk , sklearn ,pandas, pickle etc are needed.
-These li- braries can be installed during compile time using "pip install lib-name " command.
+These li- braries can be installed during compile time using "/pip install lib-name /" command.

 #Installing FakeNewsDetection